lililwavezlilil/Clone-Hero-Difficulty-Creator/README.md

 • Creates a notes.chart.bak file in the same folder for each notes.chart file that receives a missing difficulty or difficulties

-• Follows strict charting for Medium and Easy difficulties:
+• Follows strict/authentic charting for Medium and Easy difficulties:

 ##### *(**NO** orange notes for Medium and Easy)*